 As described in the Company's 10-K for the fiscal year ended June 30, 2022, management assessed the effectiveness of the Company's internal control over financial reporting and based on such assessment, management concluded that as of June 30, 2022, our internal control over financial reporting was not effective due to material weakness related to ineffective oversight of the Company's internal control over financial reporting and lack of sufficient review and approval of the underlying data used in the calculation of warranty reserve.
-During the quarter ended September 30, 2022, we have implemented additional control procedures to strengthen the oversight of the Company's internal control over financial reporting through review and sign off by the senior management of all significant assumptions and estimates being used and the underlying data used in producing financial schedules/estimates and financial reporting.
+During the six months ended December 31, 2022, we have implemented additional control procedures to strengthen the oversight of the Company's internal control over financial reporting.
 We have also added a second level of review and approval for all manual journal entries for significant estimates and assumptions made by management.
-We plan to continue to assess our internal controls and control procedures and intend to take further action as necessary or appropriate to address any other matters we identify or are brought to our attention.
+Based on the foregoing, we believe we have remediated the material weaknesses.
+We plan to continue to assess our internal control procedures and intend to take further action as necessary or appropriate to address any other matters we identify or are brought to our attention.